unexist/showcase-parent/README.md

 Maven showcase parent
 ----
-This is project holds a bill-of-material (BOM) for my quarkus showcase projects, to ease version handling and tool configs.
+This project holds a bill-of-material (BOM) for my quarkus showcase projects, to ease version handling and tool configs.

 Instructions